samsquire/ideas4/README.md

 You start with 1, then you introduce many, then you introduce another object and there's a new interaction between that object and every other object.
 We can use message passing to configure objects.

-When specifications messages.
+`When specifications` messages.
 These are code that should detect when something is to be done and react to it.

+When all the facts are true, execute the associated code.
+This can be when a series of messages are received.

 ```
 when {